eliasright/Customer/README.md

 #### F. Marital Status Categorical

-In the dataset, non-standard inputs such as "Alone", "Absurd", and "YOLO" were classified under marital status.
+In the marital status there were non-standard inputs such as "Alone", "Absurd", and "YOLO".
 They are considered false data entry, and hence were cleaned by categorizing them as "Single", resulting in a revised set of categories: Married, Together, Single, Divorced, Widow.

 ![Marital Status Distribution](https://github.com/eliasright/Customer/assets/151723828/322694a1-d6bc-49aa-85b6-92e0ff6a13b6)

 #### G. Encoding Categorical Data

 The "Marital Status" and "Education" categorical data were encoded using One Hot Encoding, with prefixes "Marital" and "Edu", respectively.
+Also dropping the first column since it is redundant.

 ![Education Distribution](https://github.com/eliasright/Customer/assets/151723828/24364bcc-f853-4766-9cd9-2b54d246ad32)

 #### H. Outliers

 For "Income", outliers were addressed differently.
-Extreme values near the whisker (high end) were retained since it is highly plausible.
+Extreme values near the whisker (high end) were retained since it is highly plausible (true outliers).
 While an improbable entry (annual salary of $666,666) was adjusted using KNN imputation to a more appropriate value.
 The instance was not dropped because the other features were not outlier and deemed probable and likely correct.

 ![Income Outliers](https://github.com/eliasright/Customer/assets/151723828/304977f1-6ebb-426d-b91c-7384c1e5f6a5)

-The "Age" outliers, suggesting people over the age of 100 with substantial income, were considered inaccurate and improbable.
+The "Age" outliers, suggesting people over the age of 100 with substantial income, were considered either inaccurate or just improbable.
 Even if it was true, it would still be an extreme outlier.
 The Birth_Year also suggested that 1900 and 1899 were likely a false data entry by the customer.
 These were also corrected with KNN imputation.

 ![Age Outliers](https://github.com/eliasright/Customer/assets/151723828/e00d8293-2620-4acd-9378-b9f425cedd79)

-As an additional note, the overall dataset's measures of central tendency and dispersion were reviewed, and no values were deemed outliers based solely on deviation from the norm.
-These values were collected by the company, hence are likely to be correctly logged (except "Latest Campaign" that was dealth with).
+The overall dataset's measures of central tendency and dispersion were checked, and no values were deemed outliers based solely on deviation from the norm.
+These values were collected by the company, hence are likely to be correctly logged (except "Latest Campaign" that was dealth with in duplication process).
 The table below shows purchases based on categories and purchasing methods.
 Nothing notable.

 ![Purchases and Methods Overview](https://github.com/eliasright/Customer/assets/151723828/70a48efe-a552-4bc1-a851-f29598c586b3)